Atlantic Equatorial coastal forests: Conservation

 Many of the animals here, including the primates, are endangered by hunting for meat or as prizes, while elephants are poached for meat and for the ivory trade.
 Logging is a continuing threat in Cameroon, Gabon, the Republic of Congo and particularly in Equatorial Guinea.
 However extensive areas of forest remain and the fauna is still especially rich in the southern parts of Equatorial Guinea and in Gabon, which has designated large areas as national parkland, including Loango National Park in this ecoregion.

-A 2017 assessment found that 43,768 km², or 23%, of the ecoregion is in protected areas.
-Protected areas include Douala Edéa Wildlife Reserve and Campo Ma'an National Park in Cameroon; Monte Alen National Park and Monte Temelón Nature Reserve in Equatorial Guinea; Crystal Mountains National Park, Loango National Park, Lope National Park, Moukalaba-Doudau National Park, Waka National Park, and Wonga Wongue National Park in Gabon.
+A 2017 assessment found that 43,768 km2, or 23%, of the ecoregion is in protected areas.
+Protected areas include Douala Edéa National Park and Campo Ma'an National Park in Cameroon; Monte Alen National Park and Monte Temelón Nature Reserve in Equatorial Guinea; Crystal Mountains National Park, Loango National Park, Lope National Park, Moukalaba-Doudau National Park, Waka National Park, and Wonga Wongue National Park in Gabon.